jaydeelew/CompareAI/docs/OVERAGE_PRICING_ANALYSIS.md

 - ✅ **Fair pricing:** Users pay for what they actually use
 - ✅ **Clear upgrade path:** More models + more daily capacity at each tier
 - ✅ **Support tiers:** 48-hour response for Starter tiers, 24-hour for Pro tiers
-- ✅ **Chat history retention:** Ranges from 30 to 90 days based on tier
+- ✅ **Conversation history:** Each conversation (with or without follow-ups) counts as 1 saved conversation.
+Limits range from 2 to 80 conversations based on tier
 - ⏳ **Pricing pending:** Subscription and overage pricing to be determined

 **Rationale for Model-Based Pricing:**